pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # I'll give it a try.

 # decent amount of X
-We have a decent amount of food for the party.
+- We have a decent amount of food for the party.

 # to take risk
-I am going to take a risk here and say that you are feeling uncomfortable.
+- I am going to take a risk here and say that you are feeling uncomfortable.

 # night owl
-He likes to stay up late like a night owl.
+- He likes to stay up late like a night owl.

 # early bird
-She's quite the early bird.
+- She's quite the early bird.
+She gets up every day at five in the morning.

 # the rules of the road
-You need to follow the rules of the road.
+- You need to follow the rules of the road.

 # stuck in a situation
-I'm stuck in a bad situation.
+- I'm stuck in a bad situation.

 # the lay of the land
-I took me awhile to learn the lay of the land.
+- I took me awhile to learn the lay of the land.

 # lost time
-We lost time when we had to cross through the city.
+- We lost time when we had to cross through the city.

 # waste time
-I feel like I'm wasting my time at this job.
+- I feel like I'm wasting my time at this job.

 # no strings attached
-She said that there were no strings attached but you know what that means.
+- She said that there were no strings attached but you know what that means.

 # atone for sins
-I need to atone for my sins.
+- I need to atone for my sins.

 # go through the motions
 - I just went through the motions!